About our puppies

 - provide circumstances which ensure the dog is happy and content socially while off duty

-When a dog is matched with a person with blindness or a vision impairment, the new team undergo intensive training together to consolidate the relationship.
-This teaches the person with blindness or a vision impairment how to understand and work with their individual dog, and provides a chance for the dog to begin to develop a strong bond with their new handler.
+When a dog is matched with a person with blindness or low vision, the new team undergo intensive training together to consolidate the relationship.
+This teaches the person with blindness or low vision how to understand and work with their individual dog, and provides a chance for the dog to begin to develop a strong bond with their new handler.

-When matching a Guide Dog to a person with blindness or a vision impairment, the needs and characteristics of the person are taken into account, along with the personality of the dog.
+When matching a Guide Dog to a person with blindness or low vision, the needs and characteristics of the person are taken into account, along with the personality of the dog.

 Some of the personal needs and characteristics we consider include: